yglcode/emacs-copilot/README.md

 4. Copilot as expert/advisor (code review and advice):
    * actions to start expert conversation
       * use ```C-c C-e``` (or elisp function copilot-expert()) to start expert conversation and ```C-g``` to stop it.
-      * use ```C-c C-x C-e`` (or elisp function copilot-reset()) to clear copilot expert conversation history.
+      * use ```C-c C-x C-e``` (or elisp function copilot-reset()) to clear copilot expert conversation history.
    * use documents and comments as generic prompting for copilot expert.
-     * Similar to the cases of "Copilot as coder", you can add comments under target code block to ask expert to review code, find bug, or recommend improvement:
+     * Similar to the cases of "Copilot as coder", you can add comments under target code block to ask expert to review code, find bug, or recommend improvement

         ```go
         type ... {...}
         func ... {...}